g0tmk/dotfiles-linux/README.md

 - colorscheme update: dark blue is too dark
 - finish copying info from documents/xps/debian_notes.txt to this repo
 - add aliases to yeganesh with [this](https://github.com/8carlosf/dotfiles/blob/master/bin/dmenui)
-- get syncthing working and autostart it (maybe)
-- edit start_syncthing
-  - needs a better name, too bad `syncthing` is taken by the default install
-  - if service running, opens a browser. otherwise it opens after ~4 seconds
-- get something going that will run slock automatically after ~20 mins of inactivity
+- get something going that will run slock automatically after ~20 mins of inactivity (edit: should be implemented, need to test)
 - add more stuff to left side of xmobar
 - Check hist file after a while to see if zsh's `KEYBOARD_HACK` option is needed
 - Configure openssh-server and add to this repo (config is `/etc/ssh/sshd_config`)
 - modify tmux config to not show stats on bottom bar that are already in xmobar
 - check out fasd (and jetho's repo)
-- check out [rofi](https://github.com/davatorium/rofi) (dmenu/yeganesh replacement)
 - check out YouCompleteMe (https://github.com/Valloric/YouCompleteMe)
 - check out freerdp-x11
 - check out nemo - it has a better compact mode than nautilus